 Why is it Important for LGBTQ Youth to Have Adult Allies?

 Research shows that LGBTQ youth who reported having at least one accepting adult were 40% less likely to report a suicide attempt in the past year.
 While acceptance by family members has been found to have one of the most positive associations with self-esteem and general health, only 6 in 10 LGBTQ youth are out to their immediate families.
-This means that there is ample room for teachers, mentors, neighbors, and family friends to be that accepting adult who makes a huge difference.
+This means that there is ample room for teachers, mentors, neighbors, and family friends to be accepting adult who makes a huge difference.

 As an adult, your career title, financial standing, and experience can all give you a higher social status and more power.
 Adult allies can use their power to provide a platform to amplify younger voices that are often left out of important conversations.
 According to Wishtun, taking an intergenerational approach to these kinds of situations is what gets rid of the age divide and allows for more open, honest conversations.